Apache Trail

 Is the Apache Trail AZ open?

-Tucked away in the Tonto National Forest, the scenic desert drive is open year-round running through canyons, geologic formations, desert plants and trees, with desert and lake views.
-The road has been mostly closed since 2019, because of landslides, fires and floods.
-A few parts of the road are completely closed (between Fish Point and the Apache Lake Marina) or open to foot traffic only (from the marina to Roosevelt Dam).
+Hidden within the Tonto National Forest, this scenic desert drive remains open year-round, winding through canyons, geologic formations, desert plants and trees, offering captivating views of the desert and the lake.
+However, since 2019, parts of the road have been mostly closed due to landslides, fires, and floods.
+Some sections, such as the stretch between Fish Point and the Apache Lake Marina, are completely closed, while others are open to foot traffic only, from the marina to Roosevelt Dam.

 Is Apache Trail paved?